Business Plan vs Strategic Plan – How are they different?

 Although there are some common sections in business and strategic plans, their structure and key components are quite different as laid out above in the definitions.
 They employ different analysis and evaluation tools to serve best within scopes.

-Bottomline, a business plan and a strategic plan are both very useful means and necessary documents for your business success.
-The similarity of them may cause a great deal of confusion; however, it is important to know their differences and what each is used for, and, of course, make sure that you use them as tools for success!
+Bottomline, a business plan and a strategic plan are both particularly useful means and necessary documents for your business success.
+Their similarity may cause a great deal of confusion; however, it is important to know their differences and what each is used for, and, of course, make sure that you use them as tools for success!